SingingHead: A Large-scale 4D Dataset for Singing Head Animation: SingingHead Dataset

 \textbf{3D facial motion reconstruction.} We utilize the cropped portrait videos and the corresponding 3D scans to obtain accurate 3D singing facial motion sequences.
 Specifically, the 3D facial motion is represented using the expression and pose parameters of the commonly used parametric head model FLAME \cite{li2017learning}.
 To estimate accurate FLAME parameters of the singing head, we first estimate the shape, expression, pose, and camera parameters separately for each frame in the portrait video with a SOTA monocular 3D face reconstruction method EMOCA v2 \cite{danvevcek2022emoca, DECA:Siggraph2021, filntisis2022visual}, and average the estimated shape parameters of all frames of a person as his/her shape parameter.
 Considering that estimating 3D shape from the 2D image is an ill-posed problem, and it is hard to obtain very accurate results, we further use the collected fine-gained 3D scans to fit a more accurate FLAME model by minimizing the 3D landmark loss and mesh-to-scan distance with the shape parameter initialized as the monocular estimated shape.
-Finally, we use the fitted FLAME shape as the final shape parameter, and reproject the estimated FLAME head back to the original portrait video to optimize the expression, pose, and camera parameters via landmark reprojection loss and smoothing loss (see Sup.
-Mat. for details).
-After these steps, we can get the highly accurate 3D singing facial motion represented by FLAME \cite{li2017learning} parameters.
+Considering the FLAME parameters are estimated frame-by-frame, we utilize Box Plot to detect the outliers and replace them with the values of neighboring points to avoid discontinuous or incorrect motions.
+Concretely, we first calculate the average value of the estimated parameters over time, and then calculate Euclidean distance of each value to the corresponding average value and replace the outliers whose distances are outside the interval $[Q_1-s(Q_3-Q_1), Q_3+s(Q_3-Q_1)]$, where $Q_1$ and $Q_3$ are the first and third quartile respectively, $s$ is the scale factor.
+Then, we smooth the detected 68 landmarks for the next optimization process by minimizing $||(\boldsymbol{lmk}_{2:T} -\boldsymbol{lmk}_{1:T-1} )||_2^2$ using Adam optimizer \cite{kingma2014adam}.
+Finally, we use the fitted FLAME shape as the final shape parameter, and reproject the estimated FLAME head back to the original portrait video to optimize the global orientation, neck pose, and camera parameters by minimizing: